sbominator/sbom-typo3/README.md

 Examples of the generated SPDX and CycloneDX file can be found in [Documentation/Examples/](https://github.com/sbominator/sbom-typo3/tree/main/Documentation/Examples)

 ![screenshot of SBOM module in TYPO3 backend](Documentation/screenshot-backend-module.png)

+## Contributing

+please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+## License

+This project is open source and available under the MIT License.